 For the 3 of us that’s a saving of £300, $470 US with the added bonus of a few days in Turkey.

 I think that’s all you need to know to start making big savings on flights.
-We swear by Skyscanner, it’s probably our favourite money-saving tool.
+We swore by Skyscanner, it was probably our favourite money-saving tool.
 If you follow our how to use Skyscanner tips and tricks you’ll save money on travel too.
-This post contains affiliate links to the Skyscanner website, if you are booking from the UK ( nowhere else unfortunately) Skyscanner will pay us a small commission if you click through and book from our links, this costs you nothing extra and finances this free website.

 If you need any further help with using Skyscaner, drop me an email and I’ll do my best.

-We hope you’ve found our tips on using Skyscanner like a pro useful.
+We hope you’ve found our tips on using Skyscanner to find the best value flights useful.
 If you’d like more help with planning an extended trip, using flight prices from Skyscanner to determine destination and date, we have a post on planning a big trip.
-If your ambitions are bigger and you’d like o travel the world as we do, full time, we have our series on how to travel the world.
+If your ambitions are bigger and you’d like to travel the world as we do, full time, we have our series on how to travel the world.
+Want to see our favourite low cost places to stay in Southeast Asia?
+See here .
+Skyscanner do also have a hotel booking page along with their car rental comparison facility ( above).
 Best of luck with your travels and bargain hunting!